opentensor/developer-docs/docs/miners/index.md

 Miners as well as validators can be deregistered if their emissions are low.

 Typically, subnets have 256 UID slots, with a maximum of 64 slots capable of serving as validators by default.
-This leaves 192 UIDs for miners, though if there are fewer than 64 eligible validators on a subnet, miners can occupy one of the available slots.
+This leaves 192 UIDs for miners, though if there are fewer than 64 eligible validators on a subnet, miners can occupy available slots.

 :::info
 Deregistration only occurs on subnets where all 256 UID slots are occupied.
 If a new registration occurs in a subnet with available UID slots, the registered neuron occupies one of the available UID slots.